 In January 2006, A94-983 was transported by road to the Temora Aviation Museum where a comprehensive return to service program commenced.
 Two Rolls Royce Avon engines (including one spare engine) were delivered to Temora onboard a RAAF C-130J Hercules aircraft.
 The restoration of the Sabre commenced in May 2006 and culminated with the successful post maintenance check flights, the first one taking place on Thursday 16 July 2009.

 The Sabre resides at the Temora Aviation Museum and will be displayed regularly at Temora Aviation Museum Showcase Days and select Australian Defence Force airshows.

-Currently the Sabre is grounded due to ejection seat unserviceability.
-The Museum is working towards a solution to return the Sabre to flight, although a date for this is yet to be determined.
+Currently the Sabre is grounded due to Martin Baker no longer supporting legacy ejection seats such as in the Sabre.
+The Museum is working towards a solution with a third party to return the Sabre to flight, although a date for this is yet to be determined.